Abu-Taher-web/Internship/README.md

 **Summary**: This paper proposes a platform called Beethoven for rochestration.
 When orchestrating microservice there are challenges related to scaling and communication between each microservices.

+## Date: 18.04.25
+### 20. Title: A systematic mapping study in microservice architecture.
+**Summary**: This paper is a review articles that connect many papers related to microservices.
+There are some papers which evaluation types, others are solution, validation experience report and opinior types papers.

+### 21. Title: The nanoservices framework: co-locating microservices in the cloud edge continuum.
+**Summary**: This paper introduces a framework on how to combine multiple microservices to reduce the overall application size.
+It makes the microservices lightweight.
+Authors used golang to code the framework which automatically take care of creating nanoservices out of microservices.

+**Comments**:
+The name should be microservice because it is just a group of microservices.

+### 22. Title: A cloud native approach for orchestrating 6G-enabled services at the computing continuum.
+**Notes**:
+- K3, K8 cluster:
+- SLO: service level objectives
+- Multicluster deployment: centralized approach.
+Technologies should have access to the resources regardless of their owner.
+- Federated deployment: Combining resources from different ownership.
+- There are three types of resource management: 1.
+Centralized (One central server keeps track of the servers) 2.
+Hierarchical

+**Testbed**:
+- Two OpenStack VMs in two Intel Xeon Silver 4110 bare metal servers.
+One server consists of 16 vCPU, 16GiB RAM.
+Second k3 cluster is consist of 4 vCPU and 8GiB RAM.
+Karmada management system was used to coordinate between clusters.
+Prometheus was used to get the realtime data about the server.

+**Summary**:
+Author proposed an architecture which depicts how a multicluster could be managed and orchestrated based on dynamic requirements.
+Author used reinforcement learning to translate the service intent into planned implementation.

+**Comments**:
+- This is part of a big project.
+Project links: [Application](https://gitlab.com/netmode/6g-latency-sensitive-service), [Orchestration](https://gitlab.com/netmode/hexa-service-orchestration)
+- This is a project based report.

+### 23. Title: Enhanced Particle Swarm Optimisation and Multi-Objective Optimization for the Orchestration of Edge Cloud Clusters
+**Notes**:
+- Swarm:
+- Swarm intelligence
+- Particle swarm optimization
+- Multi-object optimization:

+**Summary**:
+This paper uses a particle swarm intelligence algorithm with multi-object optimization for offloading and load balancing.
+Avoid centralized control.

+**Comments**:
+- Hard to understand.
+A lot of algorithms.
+Short paper.
+- It was a Java-based implementation.
+- Algorithm-based paper.
+No implementation architecture.
+No testbed description.
+- Everything happens within the cloud.
+No edge orchestration.

+### 24. Title:
+**Notes**:
+- Tool used: Personal windows PC, VM, Mininet, SDN (Opendaylight), Kubernetes,

+**Summary**:

+**Comments**: